9 Important lessons on motherhood that I have learned from iconic movie mums

 Mother figures have long since been a favourite for Hollywood writers and movie buffs alike—from their tenacity, unwavering love and sheer iron will, they make for fascinating characters to explore for introspective reflection.
 But it’s not always paradise in the motherland.
 On the flip side of the coin, they can also be a source of depreciating self-worth and "why-can't-you-ever-understand-me" rants.

-In light of Mother’s Day that recently passed, I will be looking back on the most memorable silver screen mums and the lessons I've gleaned from them.
+In light of Mother’s Day, I will be looking back on the most memorable silver screen mums and the lessons I've gleaned from them.
 After all, mums of all forms, whether it be animated or fictional, have much to teach us still.

 You had to see this coming so let’s start out with the obvious, shall we?
 There is so much to love about this feel-good 2008 musical (has it really been more than a decade?) filled with ABBA tunes and groovy moves.
 Yes, it may seem like the main plot of the film is to find out who Sophie Sheridan’s (Amanda Seyfried) real father is but the true essence at the heart of it all is about a mother and daughter’s unbreakable bond and love for each other.